Mixture-of-Top-k Attention: Efficient Attention via Scalable Fast Weights: Introduction

-In this paper, we elevate the fast-weight scaling perspective into a five-dimensional taxonomy that accommodates a broad spectrum of prior efficient-attention methods (see Tab.~\ref{tab:taxonomy}).
-While such a taxonomy is by no means complete, it paves the way towards a unified framework.
-Then, we propose to combine the two scaling strategies together and construct a tunable number of deformable fast-weight experts via \textbf{Mi}xture of \textbf{T}op-$k$ \textbf{A}ctivations (\textbf{MiTA}), which uses a small number of \emph{landmark queries} to look up key-value pairs.
-Specifically, MiTA compresses the values as \emph{landmark values}, yielding a compact key-value set (i.e., a narrower MLP) as a shared expert, in which landmark queries serve as compressed keys and landmark values serve as compressed values; and reorganizes the original key-value pairs into deformable routed experts via gathering top-$k$ key-value pairs activated by each landmark query.
-As shown in Fig.~\ref{fig:mita}, MiTA attention concatenates these compressed key-value pairs with a routed, deformable subset of the original key-value pairs for each query. \paragraph{Contributions.} Contributions of the paper are summarized as follows. \begin{enumerate}[leftmargin=*,topsep=0.25em,noitemsep] \item We introduce a five-dimensional taxonomy to sort the existing efficient attention methods from a fast-weight scaling perspective. \item We propose an efficient attention method---MiTA, which constructs a tunable number of deformable experts and combines the scaling-by-routing and scaling-by-compression strategies together.
+In this paper, we first elevate the fast-weight scaling perspective into a five-dimensional taxonomy that accommodates a broad spectrum of prior efficient attention methods (see Tab.~\ref{tab:taxonomy}).
+While such a taxonomy is by no means complete, it paves the way towards a unified framework and serves as a useful design principle.
+Then, we propose \textbf{Mi}xture-of-\textbf{T}op-$k$ \textbf{A}ttention (\textbf{MiTA}), which employs a small set of landmark queries to gather top-$k$ attended key-value pairs as query-aware and deformable routed experts, while compressing the $N$-width MLP into a narrower shared expert.
+Consequently, our MiTA improves the flexibility of prior MoE attention from rigid to query-aware and deformable experts, and the scalability of prior top-k attention from $N$ private (i.e., query-specific) to a tunable number $m$ of reusable top-$k$ sets; and b) combines the two scaling strategies, \ie, routing and compression, together, thereby addressing the limitations identified within the taxonomy.